 I’ve seen lots of lists of online resources that are free or discounted during the pandemic, but most of them feel overwhelming to me.

 I’ve tried to keep this list manageable and limited to the the programs we already know, trust and love.

 I hope this will be helpful to you!

 REVOLUTION MATH.
 I LOVE Revolution Math and we’ve been doing it for the last 18 months.
 It’s real-time math classes that are story-based and very engaging.
 I’ve heard from so many of my readers who love it for their advanced child AND for their struggling child.
 You can sign up for a month for $1 with the code JANSSEN.
 I wrote a whole post about it here and I cannot recommend it highly enough.

 PRODIGY.
 This is a free, video-game feeling math game that Ella plays at school and often does in the evenings at home while I do homework with Ani.

 RAISING WONDER ART LESSONS.
 The author and illustrator of Lola Dutch created 35 daily drawing videos grouped around weekly themes to teach drawing skills!
-Sign up here, pay what you choose, and you’ll have access to them all forever!
+Sign up here and you’ll have access to them all forever!

 WATERCOLOR CLASS FOR KIDS.
 We bought this video watercolor class for Ani for Christmas and it’s SO good.
 It’s super affordable and you can use the code JANSSEN15 for 15% off.
 I also listed the supplies we bought from Amazon in this post.
 There is also an adult version if your child is a little older.